The surprisingly long history of electric cars

 The transition to motorized transport (1880-1914)

 In comparison to the two other vehicle types on the market, electric cars proved to be a competitive option.
-They did not emit any of the unpleasant pollutants, require changing gears, or have long startup times.
-This meant that they were easier to drive and they were much quieter too.
+They did not emit any unpleasant pollutants, require changing gears, or have long startup times.
+This meant that they were easier to drive and much quieter too.

 However, this momentum would all come to a slow end, with the creation of Ford’s cost-efficient assembly line and the wider availability of gasoline.